S-a-m-K/BellabeatCaseStudy/README.md

 </div>

-Since we only see null values at first glance, I want to check if the columns are identical
+Since the columns appear to contain only null values at first glance, I want to verify if they are actually identical.
 ```{r}
 # check if TotalDistance and TrackerDistance have the same values
 daily_activity$distance_diff <- daily_activity$TotalDistance - daily_activity$TrackerDistance